 If at any point you are unsure of your rights or responsibilities as a learner, or you would like clarification regarding an item contained within this Learner Handbook, please contact us directly for assistance.
 We hope your learning experience with us is enjoyable, and thank you once again for choosing Tradie Training.

-While Tradie Training is able to deliver nationally recognised courses to learners from Australia or any other country, Tradie Training cannot deliver courses to a learner who is considered to be an “Overseas Student”.
+While Tradie Training is able to deliver nationally recognised courses to learners from Australia or any other country, Tradie Training cannot deliver courses to a learner who is considered to be an “Overseas Student”, unless the course is on this exemption list.

 The Education Services for Overseas Students Act 2000 defines an Overseas Student as a person, whether inside or outside Australia, who holds a student visa.
 Information relating to student visas can be found in regulation 1.03 of the Migration Regulations 1994.